-- 3.5.1A For each extracranial cerebrovascular examination performed there must be diagnostic criteria for the interpretation of: - 3.5.1.1A grayscale images; - i. plaque morphology, when reported. - 3.5.1.2A spectral Doppler waveforms; - 3.5.1.3A spectral Doppler velocities; - 3.5.1.4A color Doppler images; - 3.5.1.5A stent(s) (when present). - 3.5.2A There must be diagnostic criteria for the interpretation of: - 3.5.2.1A Internal Carotid Artery (ICA) Stenosis/Disease These criteria must state how velocity measurements, spectral Doppler waveform analysis and imaging are used to document the severity, location, extent and whenever possible etiology. - i.
-When interpreted, there must be diagnostic criteria for the interpretation of: - Common carotid artery (CCA), external carotid artery (ECA), vertebral artery, and subclavian artery disease These criteria must state how velocity measurements, spectral Doppler waveform analysis and imaging are used to document the severity, location, extent and whenever possible etiology.
+- 3.5.1A For each extracranial cerebrovascular examination performed there must be diagnostic criteria for the interpretation of:

+- 3.5.1.1A grayscale images;

+- i. plaque morphology, when reported.

+- 3.5.1.2A spectral Doppler waveforms;

+- 3.5.1.3A spectral Doppler velocities;

+- 3.5.1.4A color Doppler images;

+- 3.5.1.5A stent(s) (when present).

+- 3.5.2A There must be diagnostic criteria for the interpretation of:

+- 3.5.2.1A Internal Carotid Artery (ICA) Stenosis/Disease These criteria must state how velocity measurements, including ICA/CCA peak-systolic velocity ratio, spectral Doppler waveform analysis and imaging are used to document the severity, location, extent and whenever possible etiology.